Rhinoplasty & Nose Job Surgery in London

 Here, just the cartilaginous nasal framework and alar base and nostrils are addressed.

-In many cases, this avoid the need for a full rhinoplasty with correction of bony component which is often the part which gives rise to bruising of the area under the eyes. -
+In many cases, this avoids the need for a full rhinoplasty with correction of the bony component, which is often the part which gives rise to bruising of the area under the eyes. -

 How long does rhinoplasty take?The nose job procedure can take up to three or four hours, but 2-3 hours on average.